 Finally we can adopt challenging aspirations.
 I want once more to challenge each church in the diocese to have well thought out goals in each of the five areas I have enunciated.
 If I said we need to be 'purpose driven' some might believe that I had borrowed the idea from a recent visitor.
 "Not Invented Here" is a label I am never ashamed to wear when an idea is good.
 However in this case I want to repeat what I believe I have said in each of my Synod addresses: each congregation needs to be intentional, that is, planned, purposeful and determined in its mission and ministry.
-I want to have, as one of those goals, something which will stretch your faith and commitment, something great that will please God and bless people.
+I want to encourage you, not only to have goals in each of these areas, but to have, as one of those goals, something which will stretch your faith and commitment, something great that will please God and bless people.
 It is necessary that such intentional church life be founded and forwarded through prayer.